oxctl/calendar-import/README.md

 We might be able todo this with a threadlocal and a custom [SessionCookieConfig](https://docs.oracle.com/javaee/6/api/javax/servlet/SessionCookieConfig.html).
 Spring Session also allows this, however the problem is going to be that the initial launch is to a URL that doesn't already include the path and the session setup is done early in the request.

-# Second Login

-OAuth2ClientAuthenticationProcessingFilter should have a `successfulAuthentication()` method which doesn't set the security context, but updates the existing context.
-Then instead it leaves the existing authentication and adds another role.

-Maybe we can but the LTI_USER role as a requirement for the oauth filters so that you can't get sent for OAuth2 authentication when your LTI session has expired.

-This doesn't work because https://github.com/spring-projects/spring-security/issues/373 caused any previous authentication information to be removed from the securityContext as soon as the user doesn't have enough permission to access a resource.
-It's the ExceptionTranslationFilter that does this.

 # OAuth2Client

-Instead of using a second login we can just use the OAuth2Client support.
-This keeps LTI being the primary principal/authentication but allow a method resolver to make sure that the user has a OAuth token before invoking a method that needs the token.
+We use the Spring Security OAuth2Client support.
+This keeps LTI being the primary principal/authentication but allow a method resolver to make sure that the user has a OAuth token before invoking a method that needs the token (and passing the token in to the method).

 It doesn't appear to allow us to only get the token just in time as the request saving just does a redirect after successful authentication rather than replaying the request/response objects which means that if we capture a POST it will get converted to a GET after the authentication is done.

 # S3 for file uploads